The Most Iconic Red Carpet Dresses Of All Time

 Sandra Bullock wowed at the 2010 Academy Awards in a slim fit metallic Marchesa gown.
 The sheer top laced with silver embroidery which flared into a sparkling skirt hugged Bullock’s body perfectly.
 Her glossy side-swept hair paired with magenta pink lipstick made the star look amazing as she was awarded her well-deserved Best Actress trophy.

 How could we possibly forget J.Lo’s interesting choice of gown at the 2000 Grammys award show?
 Not only did the Hawaiian-inspired print distract our eyes, but the extremely low cut plunge neckline definitely caught us off guard from the typical red carpet ensemble.
 Whether you love it or hate it, J.Lo undoubtedly took a huge risk this night in her fashion decision and years later people still remember this emerald green dress as an iconic red carpet moment.

 There’s something about a simple red dress that screams glamour and Nina Dobrev turned heads in this mermaid cut scarlet gown at the 2011 Emmys.
-Although crimson tends to be a risky colour to wear on the red carpet for the same reason that redheads shy away from wearing the colour, Dobrev undoubtedly stood out this evening with her form-fitting Donna Karan gown.
+Although crimson tends to be a risky color to wear on the red carpet for the same reason that redheads shy away from wearing the color, Dobrev undoubtedly stood out this evening with her form-fitting Donna Karan gown.

-In yet another feathered red carpet moment, the fashion forward diva Zoe Saldana rocked a peacock-inspired gown by Dolce & Gobanna on the Met Gala red carpet in 2016.
-The dress featured an extremely long train completely covered in brightly coloured feathers against a black lace corset bodice.
+In yet another feathered red carpet moment, the fashion-forward diva Zoe Saldana rocked a peacock-inspired gown by Dolce & Gabanna on the Met Gala red carpet in 2016.
+The dress featured an extremely long train completely covered in brightly colored feathers against a black lace corset bodice.
 The feathered gown felt whimsical and fairytale-like and we could not take our eyes off her as she flounced around in this intricate dress on the red carpet.